Exploring Social Work

 Government Accountability Office The Government Accountability Office, also known as the “Congressional Watchdog”, is an independent and nonpartisan office that studies how the federal government spends taxpayer dollars.
 Reports (such as Welfare Reform or Foster Youth) can be searched by date, topic, or agency.
 Look under "Reports and Testimony" .

-House Committee on Education & the Workforce.
+House Committee on Education & Labor.
 This Committee, and its 5 sub-committees, oversees education and workforce programs.
 Publications and legislative issues related to education and labor can be found at this website, as well as bills sent to this committee for review.
 The Senate has the Committee on Health, Education, Labor & Pensions.

 House Ways & Means Committee.
 Among their responsibilities is health care.
 More specifically, aspects "that relate to programs providing payments (from any source) for health care, health delivery systems, or health research.
 More specifically, the jurisdiction of the Subcommittee on Health shall include bills and matters that relate to the health care programs of the Social Security Act (including titles V, XI (Part B), XVIII, and XIX thereof) and, concurrent with the full Committee, tax credit and deduction provisions of the Internal Revenue Code dealing with health insurance premiums and health care costs."